 Ready?
 Let’s jump right in.

+Greek salad is an excellent side dish to serve with moussaka.
 It’s light and fresh, the perfect complement to the moussaka’s rich bechamel and meaty filling.

 Dolmas are also known as Turkish stuffed grape leaves – they can be stuffed with meat, but they’re easy to make vegan too.

-The vegan version is filled with rice, tomatoes, fresh herbs, spices, and a splash of lemon juice.
+I choose to serve the vegan version with my traditional moussaka, which are made from a mixture of rice tomatoes, fresh herbs, spices, and a splash of lemon juice.

 Lemon roasted potatoes